 Janabel Xia is currently a first-year student at MIT living near the Boston area.
 She served as her high school’s math team captain from 2018-2020, helping to write and direct the Lexington Math Tournament for the past few years.
 Janabel has been active in various math competitions; she attended MOP twice (2018, 2019) and was on the USA European Girls’ Math Olympiad team and an individual silver medalist (2019).
 She has seen first-hand and second-hand the experiences that discourage young girls to continue pursuing math, and hopes to provide support for these girls through Athemath.
 Outside of math, she also enjoys dancing, making music with others, drawing, crosswords, and late-night snacks.

-Isabella Quan is a high school junior at Westlake High School in Austin, TX.
-She has competed in math contests since 4th grade and attended MOP in 2020.
+Isabella Quan is a high school senior at Westlake High School in Austin, TX.
+She has competed in math contests since 4th grade and attended MOP in 2020 and RSI in 2021.
 When competing in team contests, she was often the only girl among several boys, and hopes to encourage and inspire girls who are starting off in math.
 When not working, she enjoys playing Pokemon, writing, and listening to music, especially K-pop.

-Isabella is teaching the class My Favorite Things in our Spring 2021 session.
+Isabella is teaching the class My Favorite Things in our Fall 2021 session.

-Pravalika is teaching the class Spicy Counting in our Spring 2021 session.
+Pravalika is teaching in our Spring 2022 session.

-Sanjana is teaching the class Counting and Probability Principles in our Spring 2021 session.
+Sanjana is teaching the class Counting and Probability Principles in our Fall 2021 session.

-Serena is teaching the class Computational Geometry in our Spring 2021 session.
+Vivian is teaching the class Cute Geometry in our Fall 2021 session.